martialbb/genascope-frontend/README.md

 - **Eligibility Analysis**: Algorithms to determine testing eligibility based on NCCN guidelines and Tyrer-Cuzick model
 - **Patient Management**: Dashboard for clinicians to manage patients
 - **Lab Integration**: Order genetic tests and view results
+- **Appointment Scheduling**: Self-scheduling for patients and availability management for clinicians
 - **Account Management**: Tools for creating and managing organizational accounts and users
 - **Role-Based Access Control**: Different permissions for different user roles

+## 📅 Appointment Scheduling

+The appointment scheduling system provides:

+- **Patient Self-Scheduling**: Patients can book appointments after completing risk assessments or receiving test results
+- **Clinician Availability Management**: Clinicians can set their recurring or one-time availability
+- **Virtual & In-Person Appointments**: Support for both appointment types
+- **Appointment Dashboard**: View and manage appointments for both clinicians and patients
+- **Post-Assessment Integration**: Prompts to schedule appointments based on risk assessment results
+- **Email Notifications**: Sends confirmations and reminders for appointments

 ## 🚀 Project Setup